Training & Technical Assistance

 - Maine Criminal Justice Academy – Basic Law Enforcement Training Program

-- Maine Department of Health & Human Services, Office of Child & Family Services – Basic and Advanced Caseworker Trainings
+- Maine Department of Health & Human Services, Office of Child & Family Services – Basic

 - Maine Bureau of Motor Vehicles – Responding to Abuse in the Workplace for New Employees